-ignore - expression Lines containing expression are ignored.
+Lines containing expression are ignored.
 By default the expression skips lines starting with a hash, possibly preceded by one or more whitespaces: skip = value First number of lines can be skipped by specifying a value>0.
 Default is 0.

-trim = 0 1 Whether to strip leading and trailin g spaces. umi - 0 1 Default is 0 (false).
+trim = $0 1$ Whether to strip leading and trailing spaces.
+If fault is 0 (false).